-A fourth scenario is concerned with countries on a floating exchange-rate.
+A fourth scenario is concerned with countries on a floating exchange rate.
 Assuming an open capital account (i.e., the norm during this period), the exchange rate will fully absorb the shock.
 The central bank does not need to expand either the domestic credit nor increase its discount rate.

 Method of estimation

-We study the reaction of central banks’ balance sheets, exchange rates and interest rates to an exogenous increase in the Bank of England (BoE) rate.
-Our identification strategy allows us to study simultaneously the degree of monetary autonomy (the response of the domestic rate to the English rate) and the means employed by central banks to achieve such autonomy (sterilization, foreign exchange interventions, floating exchange rates or imperfect convertibility).
+We study the reaction of central banks’ balance sheets, exchange rates and interest rates to an exogenous increase in the Bank of England rate.
+Our identification strategy allows us to study simultaneously the degree of monetary autonomy (the response of the domestic rate to the English rate) and the means employed by central banks to achieve such autonomy (sterilization, foreign exchange interventions, floating exchange-rates or imperfect convertibility).

 Following a now well-established empirical literature on the effects of monetary policy shocks (Jordà, 2005, Ramey 2016, Jordà et al. 2019), we use local projections to estimate the effect of a shock on the BoE interest rate.
 This method allows estimating impulse-responses (IR) directly from an exogenous shock without relying on a predefined model.
-By contrast with VAR methodology, the IR is not based on the assumption that the true model has been estimated.
-Local projections are particularly well suited for panel data since it is straightforward to include country-fixed effects in the estimations of the impulse response functions and to account for group heterogeneity through state-dependent estimations.

 Let K be the dimension of the vector of macroeconomic aggregates of interest.
 M is the number of countries, T is the time dimension, and H the time horizon for which we want to measure the response to a shock.
 Let yi, t+hk be the value of variable k=1,…,K observed for a country i=1,…,M, for which we measure the response to a shock on the Bank of England rate in horizon 0≤h≤H. Lastly, let Yi,t denote the vector of yi,tk variables.